-This recipe calls for cotija cheese, which is a hard, cow’s milk Mexican cheese that is grainy in texture and a salty flavor similar to feta.
-If you can’t find cotija cheese at your local grocery store, you can use a finely textured feta cheese instead.
+This recipe calls for cotija cheese, which is a hard, cow’s milk Mexican cheese that is grainy in texture and has a salty flavor similar to feta.
+If you can’t find cotija cheese at your local grocery store, you can use finely textured feta cheese instead.

-Take advantage of that zero Points corn, and give this recipe a try folks!
+Give this recipe a try folks!
 It’s such a great alternative to basic salads and a great way to spice up your next BBQ.
 Hope you enjoy it!

 DO YOU LOVE MEXICAN RECIPES TOO?
 IF SO, TRY THESE: